htder/rock_paper_scissors/README.md

 ---
 The goal of this refactoring is to:
 1. Improve the UI
-2. Follow a mobile first programming design strategy
+2. Follow a mobile first design strategy
 3. Write cleaner, more self documenting code
 4. Deploy to my personal site
 5. Use ES6 features